-A: I love opening up people’s minds to think about the world differently than they did than they did the moment before.
-I also love throwing parties for great causes, organizing people, inspiring them and showing them a good time.
+A: I love opening up people’s minds to think about the world differently than they did the moment before.
+I also love throwing parties for great causes, organizing people, inspiring them, and showing them a good time.

 Q: When was the first time you became active with Hillel, and what did you do?

 Hillel was knocking on my door and I decided to let them in.
-I told them I was not interested in doing anything religious but I would love to focus on social justice.
-The Director mentioned different program options and brought up ethnic cleansing and Sudan (2004).
-There wasn’t a lot written on it on the time so I started researching Sudan and Darfur and wanted to get more involved.
+I told them I was not interested in doing anything religious, but I would love to focus on social justice.
+The Director mentioned different program options and brought up ethnic cleansing in Sudan (2004).
+There wasn’t a lot written on it on the time, so I started researching Sudan and Darfur and wanted to get more involved.
 I needed to work with people across the country and all over the world.
 Hillel invested in me and started a campus club that gave me tremendous leadership training.
-I founded Stand.
+I founded Stand, which is a student-led movement to end mass atrocities and genocide.
 Hillel was also the first entity to send me to Israel in 2005.
-Hillel was the first time I didn’t feel Jewish because I didn’t have to feel like the other; it was very calming.
+Being at Hillel was the first time I didn’t feel like I stood out for Jewish, I didn’t have to feel like the ‘other’ and it was very calming.

 Q: Why do you think Hillel’s work is crucial today?

-A: I love the concept of every and enduring because I relate to it.
+A: I love the concept of ‘every and enduring’ because I strongly relate to it.
 I’ve always taken the unconventional road, such as supporting Hillels outside of North America.
-I was there for the opening of Crakow, met with chair of Hillel Moscow, met with Latin America Hillels – these communities need Hillel because they don’t have strong vibrant life in their own communities.
+I was there for the opening of Krakow, I met with chair of Hillel Moscow, I’ve met with Latin America Hillels – these communities need Hillel because they don’t have strong vibrant Jewish life in their own communities.
 Hillel is that center for them.
 Hillel is such a huge opportunity to connect people all over the world.

 I want to establish a more representational board outside of North America and I want to see younger representation.

-Issues closest to my heart: social justice, empowering students to change the world and improve their communities.
+The issues closest that are closest to my heart are social justice and empowering students to change the world and improve their communities.

 Q: What trends do you see right now in Jewish life on campus?

 A: Young Jews are dealing with a major transition – we are 70+ years post Holocaust and the birth of Israel, it’s like no other time before.
-Jews have never had a home and been able to assimilate into a country and it be cool like it is in America.
-We’ve also never had a state in a couple thousand years.
-Most generations have not experienced war and our relationship with Israel is changing Israel is a thriving country, growing into a world leader, it can save the world w tech, water, agriculture medicine- the innovation happens in Israel and the rest of the world can benefit.
+Most generations have not experienced war and our relationship with Israel is changing.
+Israel is a thriving country, it’s growing into a world leader, and it can save the world with technology, water, agriculture, and medicine- the innovation happens in Israel and the rest of the world can benefit from it.

-The attitude on campus is shifting and students are focusing on politics and Israel isn’t perfect.
+The attitude on campus is shifting and students are focusing on politics and Israel isn’t perfect in that regard.
 Forming a strong relationship with students on campus is a different type of relationship.
-There’s politics and less of a focus on “without Israel we don’t have anything” we’re in a luxurious place to be, and it’s because of so many years of growth and innovation.
+There’s so much politics and less of a focus on “Without Israel we don’t have anything” we’re in a luxurious place to be, and it’s because of so many years of growth and innovation.

 The question of our survival is not imminent.
-Students have to relearn the basics.
-Be engaged in the basics.
-Students are activists.
-The best time to be an activist is when you’re a student.
-Students want to be productive and the arguments “that we need to be support Israel no questions asked” doesn’t resonate with generations today.
+Students have to relearn the basics and be engaged in the basics.
+Students are activists; the best time to be an activist is when you’re a student.
+Students want to be productive and the argument “That we need to be support Israel no questions asked” doesn’t resonate with generations today.

 Q: How do you draw on your background as a leader to help your local Hillel’s governance?

-A: It is important as a lay leader to challenge your fellow board members.
-Group think.
-Grow stronger from debate- it’s a Jewish value.
-So as a board member we need to challenge our way of thinking.
-Need to listen to people who are living this work every day.
+A: It is important as a lay leader to challenge your fellow board members; group think.
+We grow stronger from debate- it’s a Jewish value.
+So as a board member we need to challenge our way of thinking, we need to listen to people who are living this work every day.

 Q: What are the most important skills our leaders need to help guide Hillel through the 21st century?